 - Dodge Reports

 - CoStar

 - LoopNet

 - Marshall & Swift

-- Taxing entities,
+- Taxing entities

+- Publications such as TREPP, Real Capital Analytics and Axiometrics

 - Property owner correspondence via returned sales questionnaires

 Data review of entire neighborhoods is generally a good source for data collection.
 Appraisers drive entire neighborhoods to review the accuracy of our data and identify properties that have to be rechecked.
 Appraisers use the GIS and similar applications to help verify property characteristics.
 The sales validation effort in real property pertains to the collection of data of properties that have sold.
 In residential, the sales validation effort involves on-site inspection by field specialists and appraisers to verify the accuracy of the property characteristics data and confirmation of the sales price.
 In commercial, the commercial sales group is responsible for contacting grantee or grantor to confirm sales prices and to verify pertinent data.